Shashankx22/Interactive-Resume-Template/README.md

 The project utilizes cutting-edge web technologies such as HTML5, CSS3, JavaScript, and potentially integrates with backend technologies for enhanced functionality.

 Conclusion:
-The Interactive Resume Template developed by Team Web Hoodlums is not just a document; it's an experience.
-With a perfect blend of creativity, functionality, and modern design, this project aims to redefine how individuals present themselves in the digital age.
+The Interactive Resume Template developed by Team Web Hoodlums is not just a document, it's an experience.
+With a perfect blend of creativity, functionality, and modern design, this project aims to redefine how individuals present themselves in the Digital age.
 Whether you are a seasoned professional or just starting your career, our interactive resume template provides a unique and effective way to leave a lasting impression on potential employers.